prettydiff/share-file-systems/documentation/modal.md

 ```

 * **agent** - The user/device the given modal is displaying content from.
+* **agentIdentity** - When true the modal title is appended with a formatted agent type and agent name.
 * **agentType** - Whether the modal's agent is of type *device* or *user*.
 * **content** - A DOM node containing the modal's content that is appended to the modal's content body.
 * **focus** - The DOM element holding the current focus, similar to `document.activeElement` but can apply to elements that don't normally hold a focus.